saturnlighting/literature-review/README.md

 Using Strava Heatmap data, Linchuan Yang et al. (2022) found lighting positively associations with running but not with cycling.

-Steve Fotios and Robbins (2022) found that darkness leads to significant reductions in pedestrians and cyclists but does not have a significant effect on the number of motorized vehicles.
+Steve Fotios and Robbins (2022) found that “darkness leads to significant reductions in pedestrians and cyclists but does not have a significant effect on the number of motorized vehicles”.

 Qualitative research suggests that street lighting influences perceived safety and impacts the walkability of the neighbourhood (Rahm, Sternudd, and Johansson 2021).

-Zacharias and Meng (2021) found street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips.
+Zacharias and Meng (2021) found “street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips”.

-Locations with no road lighting showed a significantly greater reduction in cycling after-dark compared with locations that had some lighting.
+“Locations with no road lighting showed a significantly greater reduction in cycling after-dark compared with locations that had some lighting.
 A nonlinear relationship was found between relative brightness at a location at night and the reduction in cyclists after-dark.
-Small initial increases in brightness resulted in large reductions in the difference between cyclist numbers in daylight and after-dark, but this effect reached a plateau as brightness increased (Uttley, Fotios, and Lovelace 2020).
+Small initial increases in brightness resulted in large reductions in the difference between cyclist numbers in daylight and after-dark, but this effect reached a plateau as brightness increased” (Uttley, Fotios, and Lovelace 2020).

-S. Fotios, Uttley, and Fox (2019) found that ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit.
+S. Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.

-Odds ratios indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists (Uttley and Fotios 2017b).
+“Odds ratios indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).

 Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.